versatiles-org/versatiles-documentation/basics/compendium.md

 ## File: `/assets/glyphs/font_families.json`

 The `/assets/glyphs/font_families.json` file should contain a JSON array defining all font families along with their respective font faces.
+This will allow map design tools to know, which font faces for each font family are available.
-Each `fontFace` object's `id` must match the corresponding glyph folder name in `/assets/glyphs/`.
+Each `FontFace` object's `id` must match the corresponding `{font_id}` in `/assets/glyphs/`.

 > [!NOTE]
 > The structure of `font_families.json` is based on the concepts of [font families and font faces in CSS 4](https://www.w3.org/TR/css-fonts-4/#font-families).